REES AND JAMES MARINERS

 Maggie Brown 1851-1940, was born in South Wales and went to America with her aunt at the age of six.
 At eighteen years of age she married a John Williams of Scranton; also of Welsh extraction.
 Before a year had passed, her husband had died leaving her with a young child, John Watkin Williams.
 They moved from Scranton to San Francisco and it was there that Maggie met her second husband to be, previously mentioned Borth man, Captain Hugh James 1843-1916, at a dinner held at Custom Offices House.

 CAPTAIN HUGH JAMES AND HIS WIFE MAGGIE

 Captain H. James had begun seafaring on local schooners, in particular the Borth owned Gleanor, which was commanded for over a decade by his father Captain David James.
 Hugh was captain of the barques Hawarden Castle, Carmarthen Castle, rounding Cape Horn many times on his way to the west coast of South and North America.
-Hugh and Maggie married in 1877, and they, and her son, returned from San Francisco to live at 2 Picton Terrace, they later moved to a large new house, no doubt named by Maggie, Scranton Villa.
+Hugh and Maggie married in 1877, and later they and her son returned from San Francisco to live at 2 Picton Terrace.
+From there they moved to a large new house Scranton Villa.

 The stepson, John Watkin, influenced by Captain James and Borth’s seafaring ethos, became a master mariner and commanded Booth Line Vessels.
 He was honoured by the Liverpool & London War Risks Association Ltd. after successfully evading a submarine attack whilst in command of the S.S.
 Benedict in July 1918, where his seamanlike skills and courage were rewarded with a gift of 100 guineas.